-The Citywide Statement of Needs for Fiscal Years 2020 and 2021 (SON) as compiled by the Department of City Planning (DCP).
-It is one of many annual reports required under Section 204 of the City Charter.
+The Citywide Statement of Needs for Fiscal Years 2021 and 2022 (SON) as compiled by the Department of City Planning (DCP) is the latest in the series of annual reports required under Section 204 of the City Charter.

 This document is an important tool for aligning some of the Administration’s priorities – reducing inequalities, providing affordable housing, leveraging investments in neighborhood infrastructure and services – with agency capital projects and siting decisions that address community needs.
-Along with the Criteria for the Location of City Facilities (the Fair Share Criteria), also available on the Department’s website, the SON is part of a planning process in which communities are informed at the earliest possible stage of the City's needs for facilities and the specific criteria for selecting the locations of those facilities.
+Along with the Criteria for the Location of City Facilities (the Fair Share Criteria), the SON is part of a planning process in which communities are informed of the City's needs for facilities and the specific criteria for selecting the locations of those facilities.

-The newly redesigned Zoning and Land Use Application (ZoLa) is another user-friendly interactive web map that can provide additional information to support informed public participation in this process.
+The Zoning and Land Use Application (ZoLa) web map is another user-friendly interactive tool that provides information to support informed public participation in this process.
 More information on this resource can be found on the Department’s website under Maps & Geography.

-The SON contains proposals to establish, replace, consolidate, expand or reduce or close City facilities in all five boroughs during the next two fiscal years.
+The SON contains proposals to establish, relocate, expand, consolidate, reduce, or close City facilities in all five boroughs during the next two fiscal years.
 Significant expansions and reductions are defined as the addition or discontinuance of the use of real property which would expand or reduce the size or capacity of a facility by 25 percent or more.
-The SON also contains information about the status of projects in earlier SONs, as well as list of proposed new schools.
+The SON also contains information about the status of projects in earlier SONs, as well as a list of proposed new schools.
 Please refer to the SON’s Introduction for more information about its contents and structure.

 The needs identified in the SON are constrained by realistic expectations of funding availability and implementation timetables.